-Effective May 1, 2010, the Company entered into Employment Agreements with James M. Bruchs as Chairman and Chief Executive Officer and with Dr. C.J. de Wit as President and COO, for an indefinite term for an initial salary of \$195,000 per year and the granting of 100,000 stock options per year commencing as of May 4, 2010 and thereafter on each subsequent January 1 at an exercise price equal to 100% of the fair market value of the common stock on the close of business on the day before the first business day in January.
+Effective May 1, 2010, the Company entered into Employment Agreements with James M. Bruchs as Chairman and Chief Executive Officer for an indefinite term for an initial salary of \$195,000 per year and the granting of 100,000 stock options per year commencing as of May 4, 2010 and thereafter on each subsequent January 1 at an exercise price equal to 100% of the fair market value of the common stock on the close of business on the day before the first business day in January.
 The options shall have a term of five years from the date of grant and shall be subject to the usual terms and conditions of options issued pursuant to and in accordance with the Stock Option Plan.